oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 # Secretary's Notes on Meeting Scheduling

-The OASIS Kavi system is the system of record for OASIS TC operations.
+The OASIS Community Platform  is the system of record for OASIS TC operations (as of March 2024).
 The OpenC2 TC uses [Lucid Meetings](https://meet.lucidmeetings.com/) to conduct TC and SC meetings.
 The following notes capture some useful details regarding the meeting scheduling process.
 The Lucid Meetings